SAP-samples/btp-azure-opensap/Week3/Unit1/README.md

 As the booster completes, your subaccount will be ready to start building using SAP Workflow Management.
 You'll have appropriate authorizations set up and assigned to your user, an Business Application Studio (IDE) setup and configured to work with Workflow artifacts, and an instance of the main Workflow service set up explicitly.

 ---
+1.1 Go to the [SAP BTP Trial Cockpit](https://account.hanatrial.ondemand.com/) and **Go To Your Trial Account**.

-1.1.
-Go to your SAP BTP trial account and go to **Boosters** section.
+1.2.
+Navigate to **Boosters** section.
 Find the **"Set up account for Workflow Management"** booster and open it.

 ![Boosters](./images/boosterstart.png)

 1.2.
-Get overview which Services and Subscriptions are part of this booster and start the booster
+You then get an overview which services and subscriptions are part of this booster. **Start** the booster.

 ![Booster Overview](./images/boosteroverview.png)

 1.3.
-Booster will start executing following tasks:
+The booster will start executing the following tasks:
    * Assigning Service Quotas
    * Subscribing to SaaS Applications
    * Creating Service Instances